Tabook22/Django/README.md

 ### Virtual Environment for the project
 ---
 create a new virtual environment in the folder with, then activate it
-> python3 -m evn caasEnv
+> python3 -m venv caasEnv

 <br>